 The Beginner’s Guide to Mining Dash

 Dash is an altcoin that focuses on privacy and instant sending (allowing confirmations to be done within a second).
-We’ve covered Dash and how to buy it in the past, today I would like to give you a detailed guide about how to mine it.
-Unlike Bitcoin, which uses the SHA-256 algorithm for Bitcoin mining, Dash uses a different algorithm called X11.
+I’ve covered Dash and how to buy it in the past, today I would like to give you a detailed guide about how to mine it.

 - Step 1 – Hook up your Antminer D3